zq99/pgn2data/README.md

-# pgn2data library
+# pgn2data

-A library that converts chess pgn files into CSV tabulated data sets.
+This library converts chess pgn files into CSV tabulated data sets.

 A pgn file can contain one or multiple chess games.
 The library parses the pgn file and creates two csv files: